Likely-Explicit DNS Connection means Covenant Eyes detected a pornographic domain (website) on an iPhone® or iPad®.

 - DNS stands for Domain Name System.
 A domain is a website, like ad.google.com or nike.com.

-- Covenant Eyes monitors all domains (website traffic) on an iPhone® or iPad® but only flags adult (likely-explicit) domains.
+- Covenant Eyes monitors all website traffic on an iPhone® or iPad® but only flags adult (likely-explicit) websites.

-- Specifically, Covenant Eyes tracks top-level domains.
-We rate and display the heart of the website (e.g., facebook.com) and not the entire website URL (e.g., facebook.com-userprofile-john-doe-8592748).
+- Specifically, Covenant Eyes rates and displays the heart of the website (e.g., facebook.com) and not the entire website URL (e.g., facebook.com-userprofile-john-doe-8592748).

 Likely-Explicit DNS Connection